hexthedev/InterviewHW/README.md

 This would allow for CI/CD integration whenever changes were pushed to the `master` branch.
 It's could be automated through GitHub Actions, or another DevOps alternative.

 ## Notes and Future Improvements
 * I don't like that the dev server needs starting to run unit tests.
-I would rather run unit tests automatically start and stop the application per test, as a test fixture.
+I would rather run unit tests automatically.
+I.E. start and stop the application per test, as a test fixture.
 In this case, since the application is stateless, it isn't a problem though.

 * I don't like that unit tests are locked to an ip.
 I would try to find a solution to this using a configuration json file used by unit test requests and the tested application.